Wall Street CEOs tout COVID assistance, diversity efforts before U.S. Senate

-The Senate Banking Committee heard testimony from the chief executives of JPMorgan Chase & Co, Bank of America Corp, Citigroup Inc, Wells Fargo & Co, Goldman Sachs Group and Morgan Stanley for the first time since the coronavirus pandemic.
+The Senate Banking Committee heard testimony from the chief executives of JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N), Citigroup Inc (C.N), Wells Fargo & Co (WFC.N), Goldman Sachs Group (GS.N) and Morgan Stanley (MS.N) for the first time since the coronavirus pandemic.

 More than a decade after the 2008 financial crisis, the chief executives believe they have a good story to tell after getting $69 billion of COVID-19 aid to 850,000 struggling small businesses.